 - Woodpeckers – Woodpeckers, should they get into your home or make a perch near a window, will enthusiastically tear into your wooden supports while searching for bugs.
 The holes they leave behind make your supports more susceptible to water damage and eventual decay.

-- Vultures – Like bears, vultures aren’t especially common in Toledo or Cleveland, OH.
+- Vultures – Like bears, vultures aren’t especially common in Cleveland, OH.
 However, these birds are attracted to shiny objects and will often make off with your shingles or home accessories, if given the chance.